-(e) The pilot-in-command shall ensure that passengers are provided with information about dangerous goods in accordance with the Technical Instructions.
+- (e) The pilot-in-command shall, in accordance with the Technical Instructions, report without delay to the Authority and the appropriate authority of the State of occurrence in the event of any dangerous goods accidents or incidents. - (f) The pilot-in-command shall ensure that passengers are provided with information about dangerous goods in accordance with the Technical Instructions.